-At the beginning of the 4-H year, you should select the birds that will be your 4-H project animal(s) for the year.
-Then, begin recording all the relevant information on your animal(s) in your record book on a timely basis.
-It is important to keep your record book current so that completing it does not become a chore at the end of the year.
+At the beginning of the Market Laying Hen Project, you should begin recording all the relevant information on your animal(s) in your record book.
+It is important to keep your record book current, so that completing it does not become a chore at the end of the year.